ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 #### 4.4.3  Compute Driver Risk Factor

 In this section we will associate a driver risk factor with every driver.
-Driver risk factor will be calculated by dividing total miles travelled by non normal event occurrences.
+Driver risk factor will be calculated by dividing total miles travelled by non-normal event occurrences.

 ~~~scala
 val risk_factor_spark=hiveContext.sql("select driverid, totmiles,occurance, totmiles/occurance riskfactor from joined")